ranhya/ranhya.github.io/content/offtopic/guide-to-vpngate.md

 ---

-VPN Gate is a great resources that not enough people make use of.
+VPN Gate is a great resource that not enough people make use of.
 It’s one of the few free and actually good ways of getting a VPN connection.

 ## What is VPN Gate?